Chasm grows between Trump and government coronavirus experts

 But the surge in infections, hospitalizations and deaths tells a different story.
 And it suggests that the president is increasingly out of step with the federal government’s own medical and public health experts.

-The U.S. death toll, which now stands at 155,000, is expected to accelerate.
+The U.S. death toll, which stands at more than 156,000, is expected to accelerate.
 The latest composite forecast from the U.S. Centers for Disease Control and Prevention projects an average of nearly 1,000 deaths per day through Aug.
-22. .
+22.

 Dr. Deborah Birx, White House coronavirus task force coordinator, warned this week that the virus has become “extraordinarily widespread.”